xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 ### Auto-loaded bundle

-Auto-loading is based on guicey [bundles lookup](guide/bundles.md#service-loader-lookup) algorithm.
+Auto-loading is based on the guicey [bundles lookup](guide/bundles.md#bundle-lookup) feature.

 Be aware that a user may switch off bundle lookup (with `.disableBundleLookup()`) or apply [custom lookup](guide/bundles.md#customizing-lookup-mechanism)).